beta-tester/RPi-PXE-Server/README.md

 ## modifying the script:
 what you should know, when you make modification to the script...<br />
-there are four importent locations for the pxe boot and the pxe menu that must fit. otherwise the pxe menu and the following boot process can not find required files.
+there are three importent locations for the pxe boot and the pxe menu that must fit. otherwise the pxe menu and the following boot process can not find required files.
-1. the ISO or NSF path relative to the TFTP root path.<br />
-(on disk `/srv/tftp/iso`, `/srv/tftp/nfs` as symbolik link).
-2. the ISO or NFS path relative to the pxe boot menu root path<br />
+1. the ISO or NFS path relative to the pxe boot menu root path<br />
 (on disk `/srv/tftp/menu-bios/iso`, `/srv/tftp/menu-bios/iso` as symbolic link).
-3. the ISO or NFS path repative to the nfs root path<br />
+2. the ISO or NFS path repative to the nfs root path<br />
 (on disk `/srv/iso`, `/srv/nfs`).
-4. the ISO, IMG or NFS path located at /var/www/html<br />
+3. the ISO, IMG or NFS path located at /var/www/html<br />
 (on disk `/var/www/html/iso`, `/var/www/html/img`, `/var/www/html/nfs`).
 ```
 /